bbatton/Basic_Epoch_Build/README.md

 	~~~~

 1. To change these messages only change the text after say -1 or the message won't show.
-Below is and example of me changing what is shown above.
-Change the message to what you want in this same fashion as below.
+Below is an example of me changing what is shown above.
+Change the message to what you want in the same fashion as below.

 	~~~~java